biocode3D/eyetooth/README.md

 The code is written to favor clarity over efficiency since I expect it to spend most of its time looping while waiting for something to happen.
 That said, it has only been tested on a 5v 16mHz pro micro.
 There should be no problem with the 3v 8mHz version, but I can give no guarantee.

 There is an option to build a 39 key version which adds 'y' and 'u' keys as left-side buttons.
-To enable this, uncomment "#define LEFT_KEYS" in eyetooth.h  The firmware could support 42 keys with trivial modification.
+To enable this, uncomment "#define LEFT_KEYS" in eyetooth.ino  The firmware could support 42 keys with trivial modification.

+There is an option for the Rogue keypad.
+To enable this, uncomment "#define ROGUE" in eyetooth.ino  The firmware could support 42 keys with trivial modification.

 If you like the physical design but don't want to use this software, you can use the popular [QMK](qmk.fm) firmware, but the customization will be up to you.